Wide Lens Counselling logo

 • Explore identity in a way that feels authentic and aligned with your values.

 Healing is not about fitting into a mold.
-It is about discovering what supports you, what feels true for you, and what helps you feel steady in your life.
+It is about discovering what feels true for you and what supports the life and relationships you want.

 You deserve support that honours your whole story